-Host Hotels & Resorts will leave the chandelier on for you.
-The largest hotel real estate investment trust (REIT) in the US, Host Hotels owns about 120 luxury and upscale hotels with some 63,000 rooms in North America, South America, and Europe.
-Its properties are managed by third parties; most operate under the Marriott brand and are managed by sister firm Marriott International.
-Other primary brands include Hyatt, Ritz-Carlton, Sheraton, and Westin.
-To maintain its REIT status, which carries tax advantages, Host operates through majority-owned Host Hotels & Resorts LP.
+Host Hotels & Resorts' luxury hotels form a constellation of stars.
+It's the nation's largest hospitality real estate investment trust and one of the top owners of luxury and upscale hotels.
+It owns about 105 luxury and "upper upscale" hotels mostly in the US, but also in Canada, Australia, New Zealand, Chile, Mexico, and Brazil, totaling some 56,000 rooms.
+Properties are managed by third parties; most operate under the Marriott brand and are managed by sister firm Marriott International.
+Other brands include Hyatt, Ritz-Carlton, Sheraton, and Westin.
+To maintain its status as a real estate investment trust (REIT), which carries tax advantages, Host operates through majority-owned Host Hotels & Resorts LP.

 Formerly known as Host Marriott, Host Hotels & Resorts split from Marriott International in 1993.
 The company adopted its current name in 2006 after it diversified its portfolio beyond the Marriott brand.
 The Marriott family has mostly sold its interest in Host.